whisthq/whist/main-webserver/README.md

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.
 GitHub Actions will also automatically lint your code via Python Black for every push.

-## Testing

-**Pytest**
-NOTE: Currently in the process of being fixed.
-Skip for now.

-We have pytest tests in the `/tests` folder.
-To run tests, just run `pytest -o log_cli=true -s` in terminal.
-To run tests in parallel, run `pytest -o log_cli=true -s -n <num>`, with `<num>` as the # of workers in parallel.

-If tests are failing when you run the command above locally, make sure that the docker-compose stack is running.
-Start it if it's not.
-If the docker-compose stack has crashed, there's a good chance you haven't set the correct environment variables, especially if your terminal displays `AttributeError: 'NoneType' object has no attribute 'upper'`.
-Be sure that environment variables such as `DASHBOARD_USERNAME`, `DASHBOARD_PASSWORD`, and `USE_PRODUCTION_KEYS` are set to the correct values.
-The username and password should match the values stored in the relevant configuration database.
-You can define the environment variables in a `.env` file inside of the repository root, or the `docker` or `tests` subdirectories, or you can set them in your shell.

-To get an idea of what environment variables you might be missing, try running `git grep 'os\.getenv'` in the repository root.

 ### [VSCode](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00)

 1. Install it on your virtual env or in your local python with the command: